Black Panther #1 deals with the fallout of T'Challa no longer being ruler of Wakanda

 Black Panther's secret service

-It is revealed that after Wakanda stopped hiding away from the world and tried to integrate itself into the geopolitical and economics of the world, T'Challa had some reservations about the formerly-secretive nation now being a public target.
-To that end, he created a secret and as-yet-unnamed group of Wakandan sleeper agents that have integrated themselves around the world but waiting to, at a moment's notice, enact "infiltration, destruction, and assassination against anyone or any nation that threatened Wakanda."
+It is revealed that after Wakanda stopped isolating and hiding from the world and attempted to integrate itself into global geopolitical and economic affairs, T'Challa had reservations about the formerly-secretive nation becoming a public target.
+To that end, he created a secret and as-yet-unnamed group of Wakandan sleeper agents that integrated themselves around the world waiting to, at a moment's notice, execute "infiltration, destruction, and assassination against anyone or any nation that threatened Wakanda."

-T'Challa kept this a secret from everyone, including his sister Shuri, by faking the deaths of several Wakandans - only to later induct them as agents in this Wakandan sleeper outfit.
+T'Challa kept this a secret from everyone, including his sister Shuri, by faking the deaths of several Wakandans - only to later assign them as agents in this Wakandan sleeper outfit.

 The Black Panther's secret is spoiled however when two of his agents, Jhai and Omolola, are attacked while secretly meeting each other in a public place.
-Jhai is killed in the skirmish with unnamed soldiers, but Omolola is able to report back to T'Challa what happened - and the fact that they had seemingly been targeted - which would mean the secret is known to Wakanda's enemies.
+Jhai is killed in the skirmish with unidentified soldiers, but Omolola is able to report back to T'Challa what happened along with the fact that they had seemingly been specifically targeted - which would mean the secret is known to at least some of Wakanda's enemies.

 T'Challa is alarmed by this apparent breach (and the death of Jhai, a family friend), to the point that he loops in Shuri to his secret in an attempt to get her help in finding out who is attacking them.
 After some much-deserved chiding, Shuri agrees - but warns him that this needs to be his only priority.